Our history

 Pembroke House was founded over 130 years ago by students from Pembroke College, Cambridge.
 They were convinced that growing inequality and deprivation in inner cities demanded a radical response.

-They took a big problem and started small: taking up residency in Walworth, South London, in a house with space for social and educational activities and a small chapel for public worship.
+They took a big problem and started small: taking up residency in Walworth, South London, in a house with space for social and educational activities and a small chapel for public worship (now the Parish Church of St Christopher’s, Walworth).

 Joining others in a movement of ‘settlement houses’ across London and further afield – from Toynbee Hall in East London to Hull House in Chicago – they searched for practical solutions that brought people together across traditional divides.